Why your hosting server location matters

 Let’s say your hosting server is located in Canada.
 To learn more about Canadian data privacy, you would need to familiarize yourself with the Personal Information Protection and Electronic Documents Act (PIPEDA).
 In other words, it’s all about doing your homework to make sure you’ve got your bases covered.

 In an ideal world, your hosting server location should be as close to your audience as possible.
-Doing so means your website and web pages will load faster, you’ll rank higher among search engines, and you’ll boost your SEO in the process.
+Doing so means your website and web pages will load faster, you’ll rank higher singaamong search engines, and you’ll boost your SEO in the process.

-If you’re a Shared Hosting customer with Namecheap, we now offer three hosting server locations to meet your website’s needs in addition to Supersonic CDN:
+For Shared Hosting customers, we now offer four hosting Namecheap server locations to meet your website’s needs in addition to Supersonic CDN.
+So where is Namecheap located?

 You don’t mention what SEO stands for